f3bolarinwa/MLOps-project---Operationalizing_ML_on_AWS/README.md

 - Trained and deployed an image classification model on Amazon Sagemaker, using the most appropriate instances.
 - Set up multi-instance training in Sagemaker.
 - Set up Sagemaker notebook to perform training and deployment to endpoint.
-- Set up virtual server in cloud (EC2).
+- Set up virtual server in cloud (EC2) inside a private VPC.
 Import data and train ML model on EC2
 - Set up a Lambda function to invoke deployed model.
 - Set up auto-scaling for your deployed endpoint as well as concurrency for Lambda function to ensure latency and throughput.
 - Ensured security of ML pipeline is set up properly by reviewing/assigning approriates IAM roles and policies.